Top California labor law attorneys working for you

 - as retaliation for a qui tam lawsuit

-You may also be entitled to receive back pay and benefits under the California WARN Act if your lose your job as part of a mass layoff or business closure/relocation with less than 60 days' notice.
+You may also be entitled to receive back pay and benefits under the California WARN Act if you lose your job as part of a mass layoff or business closure/relocation with less than 60 days’ notice.

 Also, several California wrongful termination laws also prohibit employers from retaliating against employees through adverse employment actions other than termination.

-California wage and hour law
+Wage and hour law

 California wage and hour law sets minimum standards for